KxSystems/docs/docs/interfaces/kafka/user-guide.md

 'unknown client
 ```

 ### `.kfk.Consumer`

-_Create a consumer according to user defined configuration_
+_Create a consumer according to user-defined configuration_

 Syntax: `.kfk.Consumer[x]`

 Where

--   `x` is a dictionary user defined configuration
+-   `x` is a dictionary user-defined configuration

-Returns an integer denoting the id of the consumer
+returns an integer denoting the ID of the consumer.

 ```q
 q)kfk_cfg